jekyll/jekyll/docs/_docs/collections.md

 ## Add content

 Create a corresponding folder (e.g. `<source>/_staff_members`) and add documents.
-YAML front matter is processed if the front matter exists, and everything after the front matter is pushed into the document's `content` attribute.
-If no YAML front matter is provided, Jekyll will not generate the file in your collection.
+Front matter is processed if the front matter exists, and everything after the front matter is pushed into the document's `content` attribute.
+If no front matter is provided, Jekyll will not generate the file in your collection.

 For example here's how you would add an staff member to the collection set above.